jerryscript-project/iotjs/docs/Build-for-NuttX.md

 ##### What is it about the _patch_ in above?

 This _patch_ includes settings for IoT.js on NuttX with STM32F4-discovery and BB.
-It's one of our reference target board that we are working on to make development easier.
+It's one of our reference target boards that we are working on to make development easier.
 Some of the settings are;
 * added libuv, libjerry, iotjs in configuration
 * enabled rcS file in /etc/init.d so that we can use micro SD